Nicholas Brody

-Nicholas Brody (often simply called "Brody"), played by actor Damian Lewis, is a fictional character on the American television series Homeland on Showtime, created by Alex Gansa and Howard Gordon.
-Brody is a United States Marine Corps Gunnery Sergeant who is held as a prisoner of war by al-Qaeda terrorists for eight years.
+Nicholas Brody, played by actor Damian Lewis, is a fictional character on the American television series Homeland on Showtime, created by Alex Gansa and Howard Gordon.
+Brody is a United States Marine Corps Private who is held as a prisoner of war by al-Qaeda terrorists for eight years.
 Following his rescue and return home, Brody is hailed as a war hero and promoted to Gunnery Sergeant.
 However, a CIA officer, Carrie Mathison, suspects that Brody was turned by al-Qaeda, and tries to stop him from potentially committing a terrorist act.
-Between the first and second season, he is elected to Congress, but at the end of the second season he is framed for committing a terrorist bombing.
-In the third season, he is executed by Iranian authorities after completing a CIA plot against the Iranian Revolutionary Guard.
+For his performance in the first season, Lewis won the Primetime Emmy Award for Outstanding Lead Actor in a Drama Series.

 Character biography

 Background and personality

-Born in the Mojave Desert, when his father was stationed in the MCAGCC, Gunnery Sergeant Nicholas Brody was a United States Marine Corps Force Reconnaissance Scout Sniper deployed during the Iraq War.
+Born in the Mojave Desert, when his father was stationed at the MCAGCC, Gunnery Sergeant Nicholas Brody was a United States Marine Corps Force Reconnaissance Scout Sniper deployed during the Iraq War.
 On May 19, 2003, both Brody and a fellow Scout Sniper, Thomas Walker (Chris Chalk), were captured near the Syrian border by forces loyal to Saddam Hussein.
 The two men were sold to al-Qaeda commander Abu Nazir (Navid Negahban) and held captive in Damascus for the next eight years.
 Brody's guards tortured him for much of his captivity, but Nazir treated him with kindness in order to gain his trust.
 Brody converted to Islam while in captivity.
 Under Nazir's direction, Brody severely beat Walker and believed he had killed him.

 Nazir ended Brody's torture in 2008 and invited him into his home, asking him to teach his son Issa English.
 Brody soon grew to love the boy as his own son.
 In 2009, however, Issa was killed in a drone strike while attending school.
 Brody helped Nazir bury Issa and joined him in reciting an Islamic prayer over the child's grave.
 Shortly thereafter, Brody watched an interview with Vice President William Walden (Jamey Sheridan), who falsely claimed that no children were killed in the drone strike.
 Brody swore revenge on Walden and agreed to kill him in a suicide attack.